 The first phase of the model is te whakaaro, which is “to think”.
 The think phase of the design learning model is about introducing learning and initiating ideas.
 This is where each learning sprint begins.

 The third phase involves creating.
 Having an outcome at the end is important for providing a sense of achievement.
-In this phase students are encourage to think about their audience.
+In this phase, students are encouraged to think about their audience.
 This could be through sharing online or inviting whānau.
 The final outcome is not always digital.

 The final layer of the model is Panekiretanga, which is about metacognition.
 Learning preferences are central – understanding how students learn and what they need to learn successfully.
 Barriers to learning and communicating are identified from the outset and universal design solutions are employed.
-Teachers identify strengths and needs students have.
-Within the model colours identify different aspects of learning to help students identify and reflect on their processes –
+Teachers identify strengths and needs that students have.
+Within the model, colours identify different aspects of learning to help students identify and reflect on their processes:

 STEAM = Science, Technology, Engineering, Art and Maths.